neondatabase/neon/docs/rfcs/025-generation-numbers.md

 without the old one being fenced), then there is a risk of corruption, when the control plane attaches the tenant, as follows:

-- if the control plane sends an /attach request to node A, then node A dies and is replaced, and the control plane times out the request and restarts, then it could end up with two physical nodes both using the same attachment generation.
+- If the control plane sends an `/attach` request to node A, then node A dies and is replaced, and the control plane's retries the request without incrementing that attachment ID, then it could end up with two physical nodes both using the same generation number.
 - This is not an issue when using EC2 instances with ephemeral storage, as long as the control plane never re-uses a node ID, but it would need re-examining if running on different infrastructure.